Love-P/Advanced-Process-Manager/README.md

 - The thread's execution can be monitored and controlled.

 ## Explanation
 This test validates the Process Manager's capability to manage single thread creation.
+It involves the use of the libc.pthread_create function to create threads and demonstrates the system's ability to handle multi-threaded applications.

 ![Thread Creation Test Single](images/thread_creation.png)
 ![Thread Creation Test Single Log](images/thread_creation_log.png)